Felixvillas/Vanilla-Policy-Gradient/README.md

 # Vanilla-Policy-Gradient
-The First of Policy Gradient: Vanilla Policy Gradient
+The First Step of Policy Gradient: Vanilla Policy Gradient